wilds/angular-schema-form-dynamic-select/README.md

 * Adding watches for the expression would mean having to add one watch for each list item, long lists would mean a huge overhead.
 * Also, there might be use cases where triggering should be triggered by other conditions.
 Or not be triggered for some other reason.

+## Defaults and enum
+If a there is a form item that only has type "string" defined, but has an enum value, then a single select will be shown for that value.

+    {
+        "key": 'select'
+    },

+The schema declaration(the enum values will be both value and name for the options):

+    select: {
+        title: 'Single Select Static',
+        type: 'string',
+        enum: ["value1", "value2", "value3"],
+        description: 'Only single item is allowed.
+Based on schema enum and form default.(change here and observe how the select list below is filtered)'
+    },

 ### And then a submit button.
 Not needed, of course, but is commonly used.